Eris-Developement/ErisWebsite/README.md

 ## Description

-This project, is made to make me learn the bascis of HttpClient.
+This project, is made to make me learn the basics of HttpClient.

 ## Project Usage

-This project will also be used as protfoli and api for futur project.
+This project will also be used as portfolio and api for future project.

 ## TODO